envs-net/help/docs/index.md

 > *write in irc/matrix channel `#envs`*<br />
 > *for any help requests.*

-# system info
-more infos over the system and the installed packages can you find on the [sysinfo page](https://envs.net/sysinfo/).

 # user account features
 - terminal connection over [ssh and mosh](https://help.envs.net/help/#ssh)
 - soft 1024mb/hard 1536mb limit on storage